 The desert provides lots of time to sit, breathe, see and grow in awareness.
 An enjoyable, yet poignant, activity that can enhance our Lenten experience is reading – from a book! opportunity to slow down and turn the page.
 Scripture, spiritual reading, poetry, a good short story, the saint of the day or even your patron saint are solid options for entering into this Lenten discipline and taking us out of normal routine.

 9. Doing Justice and Peace

 Our Lenten journey takes us deeper into an awareness of who we are as members of the Body of Christ.
 Doing justice seeks to repair broken systems and broken relationships.
 It is a practice that will take us out of our comfort zone.
 Time in the desert is an appropriate way for us to prepare to ‘do justice.’
 Maybe this means writing a letter to a government representative voicing concern about a social justice issue.
 Doing justice might mean researching a social justice concern you care about and adding your voice to change the injustice.
 Repairing broken relationships is vital and hard work as members of the Body of Christ.

 Play as a Lenten discipline?!
 Why not?
 During the hard work of Lenten desert experience a respite of play is just what our spirit needs to maintain balance.
-Play board games with children or grandchildren, go on a night out or plan a game of cards with your spouse, play a sport with a friend, go for a walk in a new neighborhood or environment, take in a movie or a play.
-All of these activities can be enlivening, rejuvenating and a chance to catch our breath during the Lenten journey.
+Play board games with children or grandchildren, watch a movie at home, go for a walk in a new environment, plan a game of cards with your spouse, play a virtual game online with friends, etc. All of these activities can be enlivening, rejuvenating and a chance to catch our breath during the Lenten journey.
 Our laughing Jesus and playful God would expect nothing less!